dpvu/homebridge-kevo/README.md

       ]
     }

 Kevo now provides the lock IDs from the web portal or app within the lock detail information.
+If using multiple locks it is recommended to use different My Kevo accounts for both.
+This can easily done with Gmail by adding a "+something" to the email to create a second account that will go to the same email (e.g. myemail@gmail.com for the first account and myemail+kevo@gmail.com for the second).

 Use a random serial number for each lock so that when importing to Home Assistant all locks come across instead of just one.

 NOTE: When commanding groups of locks, there will be a 15 second delay between each lock command firing because Kevo does not support rapid API requests.
 This causes Siri to usually say "Sorry x, I didn't hear back" as a result.